 The types of bipolar disorder are:

-- bipolar I
+- bipolar I disorder

-- bipolar II
+- bipolar II disorder

 - other specified and unspecified bipolar disorders

 Symptoms of bipolar I disorder may include severe manic episodes that last at least a week.
-A person with bipolar I may have manic episodes severe enough to require hospitalization, in which case the episode may last for any duration.
+A person with bipolar I disorder may have manic episodes severe enough to require hospitalization, in which case the episode may last for any duration.

-Following the manic episodes, a person with bipolar I may experience a return to their baseline mood, or they can experience a major depressive episode.
+Following the manic episodes, a person with bipolar I disorder may experience a return to their baseline mood, or they can experience a major depressive episode.
 However, this is not necessary for diagnosis.

 People with cyclothymia experience many periods of hypomanic symptoms, as well as multiple periods of depressive symptoms.